Article 17. Sustainable Hartwell: Building for the Future

 a.
 Any additional stage of heating capacity above five (5) British thermal units (Btu) per hour per gross square foot may utilize on-site combustion, provided the HVAC and building management systems are designed and programmed such that normal operation initially relies on the non-combustion system to serve all building heating loads as the first stage before using any on-site combustion heating systems to supplement in a subsequent stage.

-2 shall not apply to systems not related to building heating, such as emergency backup power generators, humidification, and process equipment.
+b.
+This subsection 7.4.4.2 shall not apply to systems not related to building heating, such as emergency backup power generators, humidification, and process equipment.

+23. Buildings utilizing on-site combustion for HVAC system operation are limited to six stories.
 34. The Planning Board in its regulations may establish additional standards for site plan review under § 9.5 incorporating sustainability principles that result in a plan that is responsive to the environment and actively contributes to the development of a more sustainable community.

 Overview